IgnacioCastilloFranco/libasm/README.md

 **Return values go in rax.**

 ## Usage
-1. with the "make" command we create the libasm.a library (containing ft_strlen, ft_strcpy, ft_strcmp, ft_write, ft_read, ft_strdup functions).
+1. "make" command generates the libasm.a library (containing ft_strlen, ft_strcpy, ft_strcmp, ft_write, ft_read, ft_strdup functions).
 Note that you must have gcc and nasm installed (sudo apt install gcc && sudo apt install nasm)
-2. with the "make test" command we compile the libasm.a library with a file (main.c) that tests the libasm.a library.
-Tests are executed and you can see their output in the terminal.
+2. "make test" command compiles the libasm.a library with a file (main.c) that tests the libasm.a library.
+Tests are executed comparing my assembly implementation against its official counterpart.
+Tests output is shown in the terminal.